- Check out Jason Friedman’s website

 Jason Friedman: That’s what we wanted to do.
 We wanted to sell 40% and keep 60% but they wouldn’t do that.
-Basically, I sold a 100% of the company.
+Basically, I sold 100% of the company.
 I took, I don’t remember the percentages at the moment, but I took let’s say 60% in cash and 40% in stock in the new business of that company.
-But my 40% that I took was maybe 7%…
+But the 40% that I took was maybe 7%…

 Olivier Roland: Of theirs.

 Olivier Roland: You didn’t.
 Yeah.